imadha/jumble.py/README.md

 # Jumble.Py #
 ### A play on words ###

 This is an example program written in Python that will take a given word and provide words you can craft from those same letters.
-Use it to cheat at Scrabble, various word puzzles, and hire a new developer.
+Use it to cheat at Scrabble, solve various word puzzles, and hire a new developer.

 ##### To use: #####
 1. Use the `run` exectuable, enter text when prompted, OR